timescale/docs/timescale-cloud/create-a-service.md

 # Exploring Timescale Cloud

 Welcome to Timescale Cloud.
-Timescale Cloud is a Database as a Service (DBaaS) offering that provides an easy way for you to analyze time-series.
+Timescale Cloud is a a managed TimescaleDB service hosted in 75+ regions in AWS, Azure, or GCP.
 Powered by [TimescaleDB][timescale-features], you can create database instances in the cloud and automate many of your most common operational tasks.
 This allows you to spend more time focusing on your time-series workloads and less time worrying